Broadband Resources (LWV Rural Caucus)

 The Daily Yonder argues that Co-Ops, Wireless, and Partnerships Are Likeliest Ways to Connect Rural America.
 The National Rural Electric Cooperatives Association asks Congress: Be Bold in Funding Broadband That Meets Future Demand.

-Chattanooga is a major success story on how to build community broadband that cuts costs for residents while at the same time boosting speeds.
+At the city level, Chattanooga is a major success story on how to build community broadband that cuts costs for residents while at the same time boosting speeds.
 Some stories:

 - How Chattanooga, Bristol, and Lafayette Built the Best Broadband in America